 The scandal only came to light when the Irish Food Standards Agency analysed samples of meat products from supermarkets in its labs.
 It caused supermarkets to investigate and monitor their supply chains more carefully to prevent it from happening again.
 It also resulted in many consumers changing their food habits.

-Now, however, new broad-spectrum imaging technology, called hyperspectral imaging, will enable food processors to continuously monitor the components of food on the production line.
+Now, however, new broad-spectrum imaging technology, called hyperspectral imaging, could help enable food processors to continuously monitor the components of food on the production line.
 Hyperspectral imaging can be programmed to detect the specific spectrum of light emitted by chemical compounds and biological components in any product, potentially making it a very powerful tool for food safety.

 Combined with an IoT system it could provide instant alerts across a network to enable rapid response along the supply chain and also to food safety authorities, if necessary.